 3.6 No food or beverages (alcoholic or non-alcoholic) of any kind including food or beverages offered as prizes in raffles, tombolas and/or draws, other than that provided by OASC, is to be consumed on the Venue, with the exception of celebration cakes or baby food.

+3.7 It is an expectation of OASC that there is a requirement for and provision of catering for events (especially for peak dates).
+Should catering not be a requirement, the OASC reserves the right to charge an enhanced rate of venue hire to compensate for loss of revenue.

-3.8 OASC will cater for a minimum of 85% of number attending
+3.8 OASC will cater for a minimum of 85% of number of people attending or advise 14 days before the event, should numbers increase during the 14 days or during the event itself, then OASC reserves the right to cater for and charge accordingly for the increased numbers.

 4. Publicity